d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 x2
 ```

-We can store a list of `ndarray`s and read them back into memory.
+We can store a list of tensors and read them back into memory.

 ```{.python .input}
 y = np.zeros(4)